eigenfoo/old-eigenfoo.github.io/_posts/2019-03-08-autoregressive-generative-models.md

 ---

 [^1]: There's actually a lot more nuance than meets the eye in this animation, but all I'm trying to illustrate is the feed-forward nature of autoregressive models.

+[^2]: I personally think it's breathtakingly that machines can do this.
+Imagine your phone keyboard's word suggestions (those are autoregressive!) spitting out an entire novel.
+Or imagine weaving a sweater but you had to choose the color of every stitch, in order, in advance.